 Before she died in this house in 1904, the Sultana sold the property to Sultan Abu Bakar’s son, Sultan Ibrahim.
 He rebuilt Istana Woodneuk in the 1930s for his Scottish born wife, Helen Bartholomew.
 Subsequently, the house was used as Generals’ Headquarters and a military hospital.

 Istana Woodneuk has endured the test of time, nature and human brutality.
 The mansion was subject to the bombing of the Japanese in 1942, killing approximately 700 medics and patients, and was ferociously attacked by a fire circa 2006 which burned down its glorious blue roof.

 It is important to note that Istana Woodneuk is not Istana Tyersall, another grand mansion of Sultan Abu Bakar’s not too far away from Woodneuk.
 Tyersall house sported a blood-red roof instead of blue, and it has since been razed to the ground.

 With its rough past, it’s a wonder that Istana Woodneuk is still standing today – and pretty stably at it.
-If you’re craving for some thrill and want to tingle your ghost-senses, this hauntingly magnificent mansion is a great place to explore.
+If you’re craving for some thrill and want to tingle your ghost senses, read on to find out more.

-A dark air of horror and mystery hangs over the compound, and you can’t help but entertain every fear-filled thought that something grim must have taken place here.
+A dark air of horror and mystery hung over the compound, and one can’t help but entertain every fear-filled thought that something grim must have taken place here.

 A solitary chair was placed in the middle of the stairway, facing a large spray-painted Illuminati symbol.

-Do remember to be very careful when exploring the compound.
-This place is filled with hornets and wasps, which were way scarier to me than the abandoned house itself.
+The place turned out to be filled with hornets and wasps, which were way scarier to me than the abandoned house itself.